 “There’s no question that the state moved more toward the center,” said incoming Minority Leader Perry Thurston, D-Plantation.
 “This will change things, make it more bipartisan than it has been for quite a while.”

 The moment may be tailor-made for Weatherford, a block of a man and former defensive end at Jacksonville University who has developed a reputation for playing nice with both parties.

-Make no mistake: Weatherford, a businessman himself, will continue to push a conservative, pro-business agenda that could have been written by the Florida Chamber of Commerce.
+Make no mistake: Weatherford will continue to push a conservative, pro-business agenda that could have been authored by the Florida Chamber of Commerce.

 “His focus is on the right thing, which is getting unemployment down, making sure we have a fully funded education system,” Weatherford said.
 “He’s talking about the right things.”

 His biggest break is one of style.
-His predecessor, Dean Cannon, ran the House with strict efficiency that bruised the feelings of marginalized Democrats while allowing Republicans to run roughshod with legislation that, during the tea party ascendency, opposed the Affordable Care Act, the federal economic stimulus and early voting.
+His predecessor, Dean Cannon, ran the House with strict efficiency that bruised the feelings of marginalized Democrats while allowing Republicans to run roughshod with legislation that, during the tea party ascendency, opposed Obamacare, the stimulus and early voting.
 Since the spring, Weatherford has signaled he will run the House differently.

 “I thought Dean Cannon was a great speaker,” Weatherford said in an interview.
 “He was very good to me, and I learned a lot from him.
 But everybody’s different.
 My style will be very similar to the way that I did the redistricting process.”

 Weatherford drew raves as House redistricting chairman, where he was responsible for redrawing the 120 House districts.
 He held several public meetings, sought counsel from Democrats, and came up with a new map that was generally supported.
 While the state Senate map is still being challenged in court, the House map was deemed legal last year.
 Weatherford uses the map as a shield against criticism that under his leadership, Republicans lost ground in the election.